Reduced Methanol Contamination

 We measure the methanol contamination in oil or gas condensate by analysing the chemical composition of the produced water.
 This shows how much methanol is present and also what percentage of the methanol injected has been taken up by the water.
 This latter measure enables operators to calculate how much a given quantity of methanol used will reside in the oil or gas condensate as a contaminant, which is useful for planning purposes or requests for methanol waivers.
 It can also be used to optimise the methanol requirements during asset start-ups and restarts.

-This enables the operator to manage methanol contamination levels so that oil and gas condensate cargoes are kept within acceptable quality levels and achieve higher per barrel prices.
-This also enables operators to have conversations with pipeline operators about potential methanol contamination, which are based on fact rather theoretical calculations.
+Our solution enables the operator to manage methanol contamination levels so that oil and gas condensate cargoes are kept within acceptable quality levels and achieve higher per barrel prices.
+This enables operators to have conversations with pipeline operators about potential methanol contamination, which are based on fact rather than theoretical calculations.